 - FAQs for staff of public sector residential aged care facilities (Word)

 - Staff asymptomatic testing - Reporting Form and Instructions (Word)

 You can view the complete industry surveillance testing requirements at Surveillance testing industry list.

 Students on clinical placement

-Student clinical placements in residential aged care facilities are beginning again in discussion with the Department of Health and Human Services.
+Student clinical placements in residential aged care facilities are beginning again in discussion with the Department of Health.

 Placements should be conducted with strict health and safety measures in place, with optimal supervision and educational support of students, in order to protect both students and residents.